October 28, 2020

 "We've never had an opportunity like this to force our will on the people."

-The Coronavirus pandemic has affected every country on earch.
-The numbers are astronomical: more than 44 million people worldwide have been infected and nearly 1.2 million have died.
+The Coronavirus pandemic has affected every country on earth.
+The numbers are astronomical: as of the date of this article more than 44 million people worldwide have been infected and nearly 1.2 million have died.
 Entire nations shut down in an attempt to control the spread.
 Unemployment rates reached historic levels, and there have been fears of a global depression.
 By early May a senior editor of foreign policy at Slate predicted that the coronavirus "is likely to be remembered as the first truly global event in human history".
 The repercussions of this pandemic will affect human civilization for decades.

 In the midst of this global catastrophe, there was no pause by the intactivist movement.
-Their actions have been shocking, yet predictable.
+Their actions were shocking, yet predictable.
 Some intactivists cheered for the spread of the virus.
-Others have dismissed it as a hoax or conspiracy.
+Others dismissed it as a hoax or conspiracy.
 They tried to interfere with hospitals that continued to offer elective circumcision.
-They used the coronavirus to generate donations for their campaign.
-One prominent intactivist leader took the rapidly changing situation as an opportunity to discredit medical authorities.
-What follows is a summary of the intactivist responses during the first three months that the pandemic affected the United States.
+They cited the virus to generate donations for their campaign.
+One prominent intactivist leader used the rapidly changing situation as an opportunity to discredit medical authorities.
+What follows is a summary of the intactivist responses during the first few months that the pandemic afflicted the United States.

 Some intactivists cheered for the virus

-The earliest reactions of intactivists involved pondering how the pandemic would affect the anti-circumcision movement.
-As initial deaths were reported in the U.S. and several states were shutting down, intactivists responded with appreciation that the Coronavirus would halt circumcision procedures and kill people who performed or supported the procedure.
+Anti-circumcision activists began by pondering how the pandemic would affect the anti-circumcision movement.
+As initial deaths were reported in the U.S. and several states shut down, intactivists responded with appreciation - expecting that the Coronavirus would halt circumcision procedures and kill people who performed or supported the procedure.

 "There could be a silver lining to the coronavirus pandemic." - Ken Satisfka